-- Online testing provides quicker, more accurate results with scores returned to districts within 10 business days for grade-level assessments and five working days for end-of-course assessments.
+- Computer-based testing provides quicker results with scores returned to districts within 10 business days for grade-level assessments and five working days for end-of-course assessments.

 Note: While taking advantage of technology, the new assessments are designed to work with the computing devices in schools today.